Scientific Research and Experimental Development Tax Credit Program: Changes to Form T661

 For tax years ending after 31 December 2008, CRA will only accept the new 2008 version of the Form T661.
 Significant changes include modifications to the “Part 2 project information” section that details the scientific and technological aspects of the SR&ED projects claimed, which has been restructured from free-flowing questions to a direct question format.

 In 2010, the CRA made minor revisions to Form T661 (10), to clarify some of the instructions and move the expenditure summaries from T661 Part 2 to a new summary section, T661 Part 6.

 In 2013, The CRA made additional changes to the T661, where Consultants are now required to provide their agreement and the amount they charge to clients in return for filing claims on their behalf.

+Stemming from the Budget approval of November 17, 2025, the following document was published by the Department of Finance Canada that details all changes to the Income Tax Act.

 Self-Assessment and Learning Tool (SALT)

-The SALT is CRA’s web-based tool that is used to determine through a series of concise questions if work performed has a likelihood of meeting SR&ED requirements for funding.
+The SALT is CRA's web-based tool that is used to determine through a series of concise questions if work performed has a likelihood of meeting SR&ED requirements for funding.
 The SALT is mainly intended for potential claimants in the small to medium business sector, and for those who are new to the SR&ED program.
 SALT is an enhanced version of the previous tool, ESAT (Eligibility Self‑assessment Tool).